thw17/Rupp_etal_Anole_DosageCompensation/README.md

 ```
 This can be sped up significantly by running indepentdent, parallel jobs with 1-3 ids each.

+5) Download the reference genome and create relvant dictionaries and indices.

-4) Edit anoles.config.json with the path to your GATK (if you haven't downloaded it, [you can here](https://software.broadinstitute.org/gatk/download/) ).
+6) Edit anoles.config.json with the path to your GATK (if you haven't downloaded it, [you can here](https://software.broadinstitute.org/gatk/download/) ).
 We used version 3.6.0), Snpsift (you can download it [here](http://snpeff.sourceforge.net/) ), and where you'd like temporary files to go.

-5) Once all of the fastq files have successfull downloaded, you can run the rest of the pipeline by typing:
+7) Once all of the fastq files have successfull downloaded, you can run the rest of the pipeline by typing:
 ```
 snakemake -s snakefile -c <number of cores>
 ```